100 Sights in Krakow, Poland (with Map and Images)

 Camaldolese Hermit Monastery in Kraków is a Camaldolese priory in Bielany in Kraków, Poland.
 The monastery is located on the 326-metre (1,070 ft) Silver Mount.
 It consists of hermitages and the Assumption of Mary Church.

 The Church of Divine Mercy – a historic, Roman Catholic filial church of the Wawel Cathedral Chapter.
-It is located in Krakow at 1 Boże Miłosierdzia Street, at the corner with 2 Felicjanek Street and Smoleńsk Street.
-Three masses in the Latin rite are celebrated there every Sunday, and also twice a month in the Armenian rite.
+It is located in Krakow, in the Old Town district I at 1 Boże Miłosierdzia Street, at the corner with 2 Felicjanek Street and Smoleńsk Street, on Nowy Świat Street.

 Wikipedia: Kościół Bożego Miłosierdzia w Krakowie (Nowy Świat) (PL)

-The Church of St. Theresa of Jesus and St. John of the Cross is a Roman Catholic parish church and conventual church of the Discalced Carmelites located in Kraków in district II at 44 Kopernika Street, in Wesoła Street.
+The Church of St. Theresa of Jesus and St. John of the Cross is a historic Roman Catholic parish church and conventual church of the Discalced Carmelites located in Kraków, in the II Grzegórzki district at 44 Mikołaja Kopernika Street, in Wesoła Street.

 Wikipedia: Kościół św.
 Teresy od Jezusa i św.
 Jana od Krzyża w Krakowie (PL)